Force of Jody

 Basketball coach.
 Leader.
 Fierce force.

-What are some words you/others would use to describe you?
+What are some words others would use to describe you?

 Well, I’m nearly 50 and people still describe me as very scary!
-And I think that's from playing basketball on the court.
-I was pretty fierce.
+I was pretty fierce on court.
 Kindness is always coming up.
 My children would describe me as being very bossy!
-Colleagues would say refrained.
-Calculated.
+Colleagues say calculated.
 Strategic.
-Sticks to herself.
-Friends have described me as a great cook, very busy working, and eccentric.

 What lights you up?

 I love it when I see young women achieve a skill.
-I love seeing young women feel empowered about what they're doing on a daily.
-Happy, able to articulate themselves, feel confident.
+I love seeing young women feel empowered, happy, able to articulate themselves, feel confident.

 What does being a Force of Nature mean to you?

 The word force means to be unstoppable, and own who I am.
-Being a force set the reputation.
-And I wanted to win all the time.
-Playing basketball you have to fierce if you want to achieve at a high level.
+Playing basketball you have to be fierce if you want to achieve at a high level.

 What have been the highlights of your career so far?

 As an athlete, it’s probably attending the Athens Olympics.
-Making it to the Olympics in my sport was a huge achievement.
-I had that dream at eight years old – I saw the LA Olympics and I wanted to go where those lights were.
-So that was an early childhood goal.
+I had that dream at eight years old — I saw the LA Olympics and I wanted to go where those lights were.

 How did you make the switch to coaching?

-It's not an easy journey.
+It’s not an easy journey.
 You have to go at it like a dog to a bone if you want to be good at something, especially coaching.
-It’s a very fickle world - you win one championship and then lose the next one.
-And I say you're as good as your last game.
 The transition was tough.
-But now that I've been through a big patch of my life coaching, I think it's one of the best things I ever could have chosen.
+But now I think it’s one of the best things I ever could have chosen.

 What does being a female leader in a male-dominated sport mean to you?

-I don’t really think about it until it comes up, and then I go from 0 to 100 inside and realise there's so much work to be done for the narrative to change.
-And I play some part of that.
-I just hope to be a good role model for the next person coming behind me and do the piece I need to do so that it makes it a little bit easier for the next woman.
+I don’t really think about it until it comes up, and then I go from 0 to 100 inside and realise there’s so much work to be done for the narrative to change.
+I just hope to be a good role model for the next person coming behind me.

 Can you tell us why the Northern Kāhu basketball team is so special?